 - 500g free-range chicken mince

-- 2 tsp curry powder or spice mix
+- 2 teaspoons curry powder (or your favourite spice mix)

 For the yoghurt sauce: